 Note: There are affiliate links scattered throughout this article.
 If you click through and make any kind of purchase, I will receive a very small commission at no extra cost to you!
 Thank you so much for helping support Healing Harvest Homestead!
 Heidi

 How to Make a Loose Leaf Herbal Tea Infusion for Health

 Important: One of the things people need to know about infusing herbs is the leaves need room to expand to get the most benefits.

 Method 1: For a Cup:

-1) Use about 2 teaspoons of the loose leaf tea blend, in general.
+1) Use 1 to 2 teaspoons of the loose leaf tea blend for one cup of tea.
 You can either use a large tea ball (2 inch diameter so the leaves can expand) OR my favorite is to use a tea infusion cup with a removable strainer.

 2) Pour just boiled water over the herbs and let steep for 20 to 30 minutes.
 Generally, herbal teas take a little longer to steep than black or green tea.
 The longer steep time allows you to obtain the most benefits from the leaves/flowers.
 You can let it go even longer for an even stronger tea.
 Just do some taste testing and find out what times work best for your tastes!